Mon - Fri: 7:00 AM to 7:00 PM

 Your suspension system can become worn out after years of driving over potholes, railroad tracks and road debris.
 Worn suspension parts make it difficult for your vehicle to adapt to road conditions and may also make your vehicle unsafe to drive.

 Make sure your repair techs use original equipment manufacturer (OEM) parts when repairing steering and suspension systems to ensure your safety.
-At eAutoCollision, you also get a 12-month, 12,000-mile nationwide warranty on all repairs.
+At The Waxman of Tristate, you also get a 12-month, 12,000-mile nationwide warranty on all repairs.

 What Are Power Steering Problems That Require Fixing?